espressif/esp-docs/docs/en/writing-documentation/api-documentation.rst

 Target-Specific Information
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ESP-Docs introduces several functionalities to deal with target-specific contents (see :doc:`writing-for-multiple-targets`), but such functionalities are not supported for API documentation generated from header files.
+ESP-Docs introduces several functionalities to deal with target-specific contents (see :doc:`writing-for-multiple-targets`), but such functionalities are not supported for API descriptions generated from header files.

 For target-specific information, it is preferable to use ``@note`` to clarify the applicable targets.